IanLunn/Sequence/DOCUMENTATION.md

 ##### `nextButton`

-- Type: true/false or a CSS selector
+- Type: true/false or a class/ID selector
 - Default: `true`

 Defines a button that when clicked, causes the current step to animate out and the next to animate in.